jmk0/rome/README.md

 # Unload

 By default ROME is configured for a Rapido UHF and PETG.
-If you have another combination, just override this macro so that it fit your needs.
+If you have another combination, just override this macro so that it fits your needs.

 ```ini
 # -------------------------------------